Benefits of quitting tobacco

 American Cancer Society website.
 Benefits of quitting smoking over time.

 Centers for Disease Control and Prevention website.
-Quitting smoking.
+Smoking cessation: fast facts.

 Patnode CD, O'Connor E, Whitlock EP, Perdue LA, Soh C, Hollis J. Primary care-relevant interventions for tobacco use prevention and cessation in children and adolescents: a systematic evidence review for the US Preventive Services Task Force.
 Ann Intern Med.
 2013;158(4):253-260.
 PMID: 23229625